 Three months ago with a little push from Groupon, I took the plunge and joined the craze.
-I signed up for an introductory month at my local box, CrossFit My Town in Plymouth, Minnesota, and only one week into my newfound fitness adventure, CrossFit became my new favorite hour of the day (Sorry, Happy Hour!).
+I signed up for an introductory month at my local box, CrossFit My Town in Plymouth, Minnesota, and only one week into my newfound fitness adventure, CrossFit became my new favorite hour of the day (sorry, happy hour!).

 CrossFitters want to excel in all 10 areas of fitness (cardio, respiratory endurance, stamina, strength, power, flexibility, speed, agility, coordination, balance, and accuracy) instead of, for example, just being able to lift something really heavy and set it down.

-CrossFit convinced or CrossFit still on the fence?
-Here’s what you need to know before you go to your first class:
+Here are 9 thing you need to know before you go to your first CrossFit class:

 The first time I pulled into the parking lot, I was pretty confident my GPS had lead me to a mafia hideout instead of the CrossFit box.
 When I climbed the stairs of the loading dock/entrance, I was very relieved to only find smiling people ready to workout.

 CrossFitters have their own language, and at first you feel like it’s a secret club with code words.
 However, after a session or two, you’ll be fluent in CrossFitese and soon will be tossing WODs, Frans, and AMRAPs into your every day conversations and confusing others.

-WOD: Pronounced like a wad of gum.
+1. WOD: Pronounced like a wad of gum.
 The “Workout of the Day” is the workout scheduled for that day at your box.
 Right when I get to class, I check out the WOD written on the whiteboard.
 Sometimes your favorite exercises are in the WOD, and you have a little more swagger in your step during warm-ups.
 Or sometimes your least favorite exercise is basically the entire WOD (looking at you, push-ups), and you check to see if anybody saw you enter the building, so you can run back to your car.

-AMRAP: “As many reps/rounds as possible” is a workout where you try to get through as many rounds of a series of movements in an allotted time period.
+2. AMRAP: “As many reps/rounds as possible” is a workout where you try to get through as many rounds of a series of movements in an allotted time period.
 Sometimes the time is 10 minutes.
 Sometimes the time is 35 minutes.
 It’s all in the hands of the WOD Gods (the coaches).

-EMOTM: “Every minute on the minute” is another workout style where you do a series of movements each minute.
+3. EMOTM: “Every minute on the minute” is another workout style where you do a series of movements each minute.
 So the faster you get done, the more rest time you have before the next minute starts up again.
 This guy seems easy at first but as the time ticks on, your rest time magically seems to get shorter and shorter.

-Fran: Fran is one of CrossFit’s most famous workouts.
+4. Fran: Fran is one of CrossFit’s most famous workouts.
 A bunch of pull-ups and a bunch of thrusters (a barbell movement).
 Lots of CrossFit workouts are actually named after girls—Grace, Karen, Isabelle, Angie, as started by the founder, Greg Glassman.
 Some of these “girls” may or may not be your friends depending if they kicked your butt that day or not.
 Karen is currently my BFF.
 Fran…not so much.

-3. Safety and Credible Coaches
+3. The Coaches

-4. Badass Atmosphere
+4. The Badass Atmosphere